-Esser’s paintings magnify all the natural colors of the countryside and distills them down to their very essence.
-The strong primal colors of her minimalist landscapes capture the contrasts of the natural scenery in Israel and Europe, from Germany to Tuscany, radiating the warmth of the land, its fragrances and its unadulterated topography.
+Esser’s paintings magnify all the natural colors of the countryside and distill them down to their very essence.
+The strong primal colors of her minimalist landscapes capture the contrasts of the natural scenery in Israel and Europe, from Germany to Tuscany, radiating the warmth of the land, its fragrances, and its unadulterated topography.

 Working with her palette knife, Esser mixes her colors before she puts them on the canvas.
 And, depending on the light she is capturing in an individual painting will use oil or acrylic.
 Using old techniques, her works are nevertheless a symphony of contemporary colors.
 The moment she starts work on a painting she is lost in its substance.
 She says, “It doesn’t matter what’s going on around me, I’m so immersed in my work that I don’t hear anything—I’m in my own world.”

-Esser’s work can be found in many private collections in Issrael, Europe and the United States, and is exhibited in numerous galleries as well as museums.
+Esser’s work can be found in many private collections in Israel, Europe, and the United States, and is exhibited in numerous galleries as well as museums.